WencesVillegasMarset/aws-saa-c02-notes/README.md

   * Steps:
     * First use the AWS Schema Conversion Tool to convert the source schema and code to match that of the target database.
     * then use the AWS Database Migration Service to migrate data from the source database to the target database
+* It's kinda priced like EC2 instances

+**Not supported**:
+* Oracle RMAN and RAC are not supported in RDS

 **Billing**:
 * RDS is billed by the follwing components: